sciZer0/newdiscoveries/c/README.md

 In other words,

-Non-Target Work is the inside Work of System that System must unavoidably be doing inside itself in order to have the possibility of doing its Target Work.
+Non-Target Work is the inside Work of Organism that Organism must unavoidably be doing inside itself in order to have the possibility of doing its Target Work.

 Summarizing,

-Non-Target Work is unavoidable for System and the amount of Energy which is being spent on Non-Target Work is just the "additional energy-price" that System is unavoidably "paying" in order to have the possibility of doing its Target Work.
+Non-Target Work is unavoidable for Organism and the amount of Energy which is being spent on Non-Target Work is just the "additional energy-price" that Organism is unavoidably "paying" in order to have the possibility of doing its Target Work.

 Of course, not all of Energies are spent on (are converted into) the Target Works.
 Those Energies that are spent on Non-Target Works, we consider our losses.